“How we spend our days is, of course, how we spend our lives,” says author Annie Dillard.

 Seneca states that what we do each day figures the meaning of our life and calibrates the “relative” passage of time.
 He says, “ Life, if lived well, is long enough, ” and one can depart with a sense of contentment.

-Even if I accept the fleeting, ephemeral nature of life on earth, I often find myself inclined to live as if I have infinite or countless numbers of hours and days.
-Overlooking the limited nature of time helps me to console the stress and the agony it puts on my psyche, which in turn easily settles me in my cheap bargain peddling.
+Even if I accept the fleeting, ephemeral quality of life on earth, I often find myself inclined to live as if I have countless numbers of hours and days.
+Overlooking the limited nature of time helps me to console the stress and the agony it puts on my psyche.
+It easily appeases me in my short-sighted bargain with time.

-Ostad Elahi (1895-1974), the influential thinker, jurist and musician reflects on the passage of time and how we prepare ourselves during our lifetime :
+Ostad Elahi (1895-1974) , the thinker, jurist and master musician reflects on the passage of time and how we prepare ourselves during our lifetime :

 Our life in this world is akin to a single night spent in a lavish manor or a meager inn: no more should we lose ourselves and revel in the luxury of the manor than become disheartened by the austerity of the inn, for in either case we are merely overnight guests who will spend the rest of our lives in another abode that we would do well to prepare for now.
 What greater joy than to enter a home in which everything has been provisioned for us; miserable are those who depart this world with no home or provisions.
 [1]

-Ostad Elahi emphasizes that life on earth provides an auspicious field to plant our seeds — the good deeds, good words and good thoughts — which are means to accumulate the spiritual provisions we need to bring with us to the other world.
-Only then we can assure a plentiful harvest, a home well prepared in advance, filled with joy, and where an eternal life awaits our soul.
+Ostad Elahi emphasizes that life on earth provides an auspicious field to plant our seeds — “the good deeds, good words and good thoughts ”— which are means to accumulate the “spiritual provisions ”we need to bring with us to the other world.
+Only then we can assure a plentiful harvest, a home well prepared in advance, filled with joy and abundance.
+He highlights an eternal life that awaits the soul, the quality of which depends on how we spend our time on earth.

-The philosophy of Ostad Elahi does not exclude the material dimension of life neither imposes seclusion.
-On the contrary he suggests an active life in society, integrating work, socializing, taking care of the body and the spirit, eating well, and sparing time for leisure to nourish our psychological well-being but all the while keeping our ultimate goal in mind.
+The philosophy of Ostad Elahi does not exclude the material dimension of life nor does it impose seclusion.
+On the contrary, he suggests an active life in society, integrating work, socializing activities, balancing the care of the body and the soul, eating well..
+He states that it is also essential to spare time for leisure to nourish our psychological well-being but all the while we should keep our ultimate goal in mind.

 Everything that we engage in should benefit these four fundamental spheres: the material world, the hereafter, the physical body, and the soul.
 That is why we should avoid compromising our body, for example, like certain Hindu fakirs.
 These four spheres are on an equal plane, and it is our sound reason that must establish a balance between the interests of this world and the next, the body and the soul.
 If one were to solely pursue the hereafter and abandon family responsibility and worldly life, it would be wrong and contrary to sound reason.
 Likewise, it would be wrong to solely pursue the material world at the expense of the hereafter, or to seek both but to neglect the body.
 Similarly, it would defy sound reason to strengthen the body to the detriment of the soul, or to neglect the body and tend entirely to the soul.
 In short, establishing equilibrium among these four spheres leads to the formation of our sound reason, upon which our decisions should be based.
 [2]

-For Ostad Elahi, the goal is to act in harmony with the virtues of a true human being and thereby set an example; and that is a true feast in today’s society.
+For Ostad Elahi, the goal is to act in harmony with the virtues of a true human being and thereby set an example; and that is a true feat in today’s society.

-Here is one such good example : someone in his late-forties, married, who is very active in work and who is efficiently managing his time.
+A good example is someone in his early fifties, married, who is very active in work and who is efficiently managing his time.
 He is diligent in keeping his activities in each domain in harmony with his values insofar they serve his ultimate purpose in life one way or the other.
 He spends his time typically on these sub-categories :

 - Work